Quick Answer

-Renovation costs in the Greater Toronto Area continue to reflect the region's robust construction market, with 2026 prices showing moderate increases driven by labour demand, material costs, and stringent Ontario Building Code requirements.
-This comprehensive guide provides current pricing data for residential renovations across the GTA, helping homeowners and property investors make informed decisions.
-All figures reflect typical costs for code-compliant work by licensed contractors, with variations based on project complexity, material selection, and specific site conditions.
+Renovation costs across the Greater Toronto Area reflect the region's active construction market, with 2026 pricing shaped by labour demand, material costs, and Ontario Building Code requirements.
+All figures represent typical costs for code-compliant work by licensed contractors, with variation based on project complexity, material selection, and site conditions.

 Cost by Project Type